tharunmadasi/MastersCoding/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##Setting up with Backend
+1.your system need be installed with morden version of mongoDB 2.open command prompt and set up databse as below -mongosh
+  -use MC
+  -db.createCollection('studentAcs')
+  -db.createCollection('adminAcs')
+  -db.createCollection('mentorAcs')
+3.npm install
+4. nodemon server.js

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`